Merkel, Xi agree to work on steel overcapacity within G20

 German Economy Minister Peter Altmaier will visit Washington this week to press for an exemption from U.S. steel and aluminium tariffs as part of a broad push by the European Union to reverse the U.S. sanctions.

-German Finance Minister Olaf Scholz will discuss the issue at a G20 meeting in Argentina with U.S. Treasury Secretary Steven Mnuchin.
+German Finance Minister Olaf Scholz will discuss the issue at the G20 meeting in Argentina with U.S. Treasury Secretary Steven Mnuchin.

-Merkel said on Friday the planned U.S. tariffs violated the principles of the World Trade Organization and the dispute should be resolved via talks if possible.
+Merkel said on Friday the planned U.S. tariffs violated the principles of the World Trade Organisation and the dispute should be resolved via talks if possible.

 Seibert said Merkel invited the Chinese government to visit Berlin for official government consultations, and Xi also extended an invitation for Merkel to visit China.

-(Reporting by Andrea Shalal; Editing by Richard Balmforth and David Holmes)
+(Reporting by Andrea Shalal; Additional Reporting by Brenda Goh in SHANGHAI; Editing by Richard Balmforth, David Holmes and Nick Macfie)

 By Andrea Shalal